-Currently, the Ministry of Education and Culture (MEC) is responsible for the revalidation of foreign degrees is the responsibility of the University of the Republic.
-The revalidation is done on the basis that there is a degree of reasonable equivalence at the University of the Republic and that the person has completed his career at the university of origin.
-In exceptional cases, an unfinished degree may be considered equivalent to a full degree in the country.
+Currently, the Ministry of Education and Culture (MEC) is responsible for the revalidation of foreign degrees.
+The revalidation is done on the basis that there is a reasonably equivalent degree at the Universidad de la República and that the person has completed his/her degree program at the university of origin.
+In exceptional cases, an unfinished degree program may be considered equivalent to a completed degree program in the country.

-In the case of degrees that do not exist in the University of the Republic, and therefore a reasonable equivalence is not applicable, the University of the Republic grants what it calls “recognition” and when a reasonable equivalence is given, a revalidation is granted.
+In the case of degrees that do not exist in the Universidad de la República, and therefore a reasonable equivalence is not applicable, the university grants what it calls “recognition” and when there is a reasonable equivalence, a revalidation is granted.

-The term for the delivery of the procedures is about 120 days, and are carried out directly at the University of the Republic.
-The procedures involve the authentication of the documents in the country of origin or legalization in the corresponding Uruguayan consulate with subsequent legalization in the Ministry of Foreign Affairs of Uruguay and the relevant translations if required.
-This procedure is similar to the one specified for continuing university studies in the country.
+The procedures to be carried out involve the authentication of the documents in the country of origin or legalization in the corresponding Uruguayan Consulate with subsequent legalization in the Ministry of Foreign Affairs of Uruguay and the relevant translations, if required, being a procedure similar to the one specified to continue university studies in the country.
 Private universities may revalidate studies carried out abroad only for educational purposes and for continuing studies, but not for professional practice.